Csson/p5-Map-Metro-Athens/README.md

 See [Map::Metro::Plugin::Map::Athens::Lines](https://metacpan.org/pod/Map::Metro::Plugin::Map::Athens::Lines).

+# SOURCE

+Source repository is at [https://github.com/Csson/p5-Map-Metro-Athens](https://github.com/Csson/p5-Map-Metro-Athens).

+# HOMEPAGE

+Please visit the project's homepage at [https://metacpan.org/release/Map-Metro-Plugin-Map-Athens](https://metacpan.org/release/Map-Metro-Plugin-Map-Athens).

 # AUTHOR

 Erik Carlsson <info@code301.com>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2015 - Erik Carlsson
+This software is copyright (c) 2015 by Erik Carlsson <info@code301.com>.

-# LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.